SwedbankPay/developer.swedbankpay.com/_includes/autoclick.md

 AutoClick is a feature which automatically forwards the payer from the payment window when an instrument is selected, just as if they pressed the Pay button.
-It is only available when using **Checkout v3** and the wallet **Click to Pay**.
+It is only available when using **Checkout v3**, for all wallets **except** **Apple Pay**.
 Support for more payment instruments will be added going forward.
 Apart from adding the field in your payment order request, no changes are required at your (the merchant's) end for AutoClick to work.

 There are a couple of limitations in place for this feature.
 First of all, it is restricted to payment instruments which require **no input** from the payer